ajb904/EnvGen-examples/Tricho_16S_analysis/Tricho_16S_analysis.md

 biom convert -i Tricho.biom -o Tricho_otu_table.txt --to-tsv
 ```

 Next we need to extract these same Trichodesmium sequences from the original seqs.fna file so that we can redo the clustering.
-(This should be easier than it is...)
+(There doesn't seem to be a convenient way to do this in QIIME, but this method works...)

 First, use the text version of the OTU table to get a list of OTU IDs present in the filtered dataset